rackerlabs/rackspace-how-to/content/cloud-servers/nova-agent-unix-and-rackspace-agent-windows.md

 ### What is nova-agent?

 Nova-agent is a required service for all virtualized servers in the Rackspace public cloud.
 Thus OnMetal is excluded.
-The service interacts with XenServer&reg;, so it is not relevant to typical Rackspace private cloud deployments.
+The service interacts with XenServer&reg.
 According to the [Rackspace developer docs](https://developer.rackspace.com/docs/user-guides/infrastructure/cloud-config/compute/cloud-servers-product-concepts/nova-agent/), nova-agent is a service that: